-Clearing forests to plant Tea, Late 1800?s Ceylon
+Clearing forests to plant Tea, Ceylon c.1880

 Photography By Charles Scowen & Co